Opening your mailbox to find it stuffed full of unwanted mail items is inconvenient and annoying, for sure.

 Overall, an estimated seven million hectares of ancient forests are logged (cut down, stripped, and used for timber or pulp), cleared (often to plant a more desired tree, which will be cut down and used in the future – ruining natural ecosystems) or severely diminished.

-It’s easy to see how problems like identity theft and clutter affect each of us directly, but we are also directly affected by global forest loss and the believed impact it has on climate change.
+It’s easy to see how junk mail problems like identity theft and clutter affect each of us directly.
+But we are also directly affected by global forest loss and the believed impact it has on climate change.

-Here at PaperKarma, it is our goal to contribute to the global effort to reduce forest loss.
+Here at PaperKarma, our goal is to reduce forest loss.
 We also aim to declutter and simplify your life at the same time.